Work Order Prioritization

-Too many organisations neglect the benefits of a clearly defined prioritisation system.
-Even when they realise the importance the focus is invariably at a department or functional level.
-I have seen organisations where there are up to three or more prioritisation systems.
+Too many organizations neglect the benefits of a clearly defined work order prioritization system.
+Even when they realize the importance the focus is invariably at a department or functional level.
+I have seen organizations where there are up to three or more prioritization systems.
 None of which are inter-related.

 Along with work order classification, failure coding and integration with business processes, this is one of the key determinants of a maintenance systems future operation.
 The drawbacks of not clearly defining the priorities, or defining them at a departmental level are many, they may include: